Organic vs paid CAC: the real numbers, by industry (2026 benchmark report) - Expanse Digital - "ROI-Driven" Performance Marketing Agency ...

 Conclusion

 Stop benchmarking against the wrong industry.
-Expanse Digital delivers customer acquisition audits, industry benchmarking, SEO and GEO consulting, paid advertising optimization, and full-funnel growth strategy - all engineered to lower your CAC and lift marketing ROI.
+Expanse Digital runs customer acquisition audits, industry benchmarking, SEO and GEO consulting, paid-advertising optimisation, and full-funnel growth strategy, all built to lower your CAC and lift ROI.

-Book your acquisition strategy session and discover exactly where your CAC stands against your industry - and how to beat it.
+Book your acquisition strategy session and find out exactly where your CAC stands against your industry, and how to beat it.

-What is the difference between organic vs paid CAC?
+What's the difference between organic and paid CAC?

-Organic CAC is the cost to acquire customers through unpaid channels like SEO, content, and referrals; paid CAC is the cost through advertising.
+Organic CAC is the cost of acquiring customers through unpaid channels like SEO, content, and referrals.
+Paid CAC is the cost through advertising.
 Organic is slower but compounds; paid is faster but stops when spend stops.

 Which industries have the lowest customer acquisition costs?

-eCommerce and consumer DTC brands, often $20–$90, thanks to short sales cycles, high-volume transactions, and strong SEO/email mixes.
+eCommerce and consumer DTC brands, often $20–$90, thanks to short sales cycles, high-volume transactions, and strong SEO and email.

-Financial services, legal, insurance, and home services - driven by urgent intent, high competition, and lifetime values that justify premium bids.
+Financial services, legal, insurance, and home services, driven by urgent intent, heavy competition, and lifetime values that justify premium bids.

-Long term, usually - typically 2–3x cheaper - but only after months of upfront SEO and content investment.
+Long term, usually, by roughly 2–3x.
+But only after months of upfront SEO and content work.
 Paid delivers results immediately.

-Industry shapes CAC through lifetime value, deal size, sales-cycle length, competition, regulation, and geography - so always benchmark within your vertical, not across all industries.
+Through lifetime value, deal size, sales-cycle length, competition, regulation, and geography.
+Always benchmark within your vertical, not across all industries.

 Which industries benefit most from SEO?

-B2B SaaS, professional services, healthcare, legal, and education, because buyers research extensively and reward trusted, authoritative content.
+B2B SaaS, professional services, healthcare, legal, and education, because buyers research carefully and reward authoritative content.

-AI search (Google AI Overviews, ChatGPT, Perplexity) shifts traffic toward cited organic sources and GEO-optimized brands, while AI-driven targeting has helped some firms cut CAC by up to 50%.
+AI search (Google AI Overviews, ChatGPT, Perplexity) sends traffic toward cited organic sources and GEO-optimised brands, while AI-driven targeting has helped some firms cut CAC by up to 50%.

-Any figure that keeps your LTV:CAC ratio at 3:1 or higher within your vertical - not a universal number.
+Any figure that keeps your LTV:CAC ratio at 3:1 or higher within your vertical.
+There's no universal number.
 Pair CAC with lifetime value and payback period.

-Use paid for speed, urgency, and new-market entry; organic for sustainable, compounding cost reduction - then run hybrid models that lower blended CAC.
+Use paid for speed, urgency, and new-market entry.
+Use organic for sustainable, compounding cost reduction.
+Then run hybrid models that lower blended CAC.

-We benchmark your CAC by industry, build SEO and GEO engines, optimize paid spend, and design full-funnel growth plans that lower acquisition costs and lift marketing ROI.
+We benchmark your CAC by industry, build SEO and GEO engines, optimise paid spend, and design full-funnel growth plans that lower acquisition costs and lift ROI.